mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object.md

 - "DID Object" Identifier Syntax and Construction
 - "DID Object" DID Document CRUD Operations

-NOTE: In this specification, the term "DID Object" Identifier is synonymous with the term "DID Object" Decentralized Identifier.
+NOTE: In this specification, the term "DID Object" Identifier is synonymous with the term "DID Object" Decentralized Identifier and, similarly, the term "DID Object" DID Document is synonymous with the term "DID Object" Decentralized Identifier Document.

 This specification conforms to the requirements specified in the DID Decentralized Identifier specification[2] currently published by the W3C Credentials Community Group (CCG).

 The fabric that knits the world together is the Internet global communications network and the World Wide Web (WWW) software application that runs on top of the Internet.